-I’ve tried to organise this site so you can find the tutorials and information you need.
+I’ve tried to organize this site so you can find the tutorials and information you need.
 But!
 If all else fails, use the search button in the navigation bar.

 This category contains information, tutorials and blog posts about specific Genesis child themes.

 Once you’ve setup your theme you can use these tips to add extra features and functionality to your site.

 Posts about more advanced Genesis topics and some of the third party plugins you might want to use.

 When I started using The Genesis Framework and StudioPress themes, there were a few things I didn’t understand.
 I made a note of them and documented what I learned.
 I made these Genesis Framework and StudioPress tutorials to help you get your site set up with an even shorter learning curve than I had.

 You can set up your StudioPress theme in a fraction of the time it would normally take if you use the Widget Importer & Exporter plugin.

 This WordPress Tutorial for Beginners is a step by step guide designed for the complete novice.
 I assume you can use a computer because you’ve found my website.
 But that’s all I assume.
 This tutorial uses the WordPress Classic Editor.
 Not Gutenberg.

 Are you struggling to find the best StudioPress theme for WooCommerce?
 Many StudioPress themes are pre-styled for WooCommerce.
 If you want the power, security and flexibility of Genesis this is great news.